 I couldn’t think of anything else that would make the story even tighter without it unraveling into a jumble of words.
 Plus, the issue of the final line not showing a clear intent for the ending could confuse readers.

-Or, could he just be using a psychological tactic before torcher?
+- Or, could he just be using a psychological tactic before torture?

 Eighth try: 100 words